SuperUsersDK/SU0560/Chapter 05 exercise.md

 >   To install the AD DS role in Windows Server 2019, complete the following
 >   steps:

-1. Start LON-DC!
-And LON-DC2.
+1. Start DC1 And DC2.

-2. Sign in to LON-DC1 with myorg\\administrator and Pa55w.rd
+2. Sign in to DC2 with myorg\\administrator and Pa55w.rd

 3. Click the **Start** button, and then, in the **Start** menu, click the **Server Manager** tile.